prateekrastogi23/EXCEL--Call-Center-Report/README.md

 🔄 Data Preparation (ETL)

-- •	Power Query: Used to clean and transform raw tables.
+- 	Power Query: Used to clean and transform raw tables.
-- •	VLOOKUP: Merged customer demographic data into the call data using Customer ID.
+- 	VLOOKUP: Merged customer demographic data into the call data using Customer ID.
+- 	<<Calculated Column>>:
-- •	Calculated Columns:
+-
  o	Financial Year from Date of Call o	Day of Week from Date of Call o	Duration List (Short, Medium, Long)